MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 ## External participants

-*Need details on this
+*Need details on this section

 ## Premium town halls

-With a Teams premium license, your users will have access to extended capabilities.
+With a Teams premium license, your users have access to extended capabilities.
 The following table shows a comparison of capabilities between standard and premium town halls.

 |Capability|Town halls|Premium town halls|
 |:------|:-----|:---------|